Suffragists are just women who can’t get a man, according to this postcard. (Courtesy June Purvis/History Extra)

 9) “Because in Colorado [who had already gave women the right to vote in state elections] after a test of seventeen years the results show no gain in public or political morals over male suffrage states, and the necessary increase in the cost of election, which is already a huge burden upon the taxpayer is unjustified.”

 This is another statement which echoes into our current state-vs federal debate of controversial laws.
-I suspect many will express similar statements in a couple years over another revolutionary Colorado ruling — the legalization of marijuana.
+I suspect many will express similar statements in a couple of years over another revolutionary Colorado ruling — the legalization of marijuana.

 Socialists win!
 Courtesy Virginia Department of Historic Resources